Strange Darling (2023)

 Conclusion:

 This a reasonably executed film that takes itself seriously.
 It overreaches its artistic merit and impact, gatekept by poor writing.
 I would even argue it’s quite a shallow film that many audiences should enjoy regardless.
-There are quite a few overly-done twists similar to what Korean films strive for but with western sensibilities.
-Unfortunately, the best moments of the film are when there is no one is speaking.
+There are quite a few overly-done twists similar to what Korean films aim to implement but with western sensibilities instead.
+Unfortunately, the best moments of the film are when no one is speaking.
 A fresh thriller but a jarring mismatch of skillful presentation yet unsophisticated dialogue.

 Recommendations